The Country Music Connection To The Masters Golf Tournament

 And did you know there's a Country Music connection to this vaunted event, the event that millions around the world watch on TV every year?

-In fact, the connection stretches from the 18th green to Reba McEntire, Toby Keith, Don Williams and Kenny Rogers.
-That connection extends to Alabama, Restless Heart, Wynonna Judd, Anne Murray, and even to the Classic Pop music Band Three Dog Night.
+In fact, the connection stretches from the opening tee shot to the 18th green and right on to Reba McEntire, Toby Keith, Don Williams and Kenny Rogers.
+That connection extends to Alabama, Restless Heart, Wynonna Judd, Anne Murray, and even to the Classic Rock music band Three Dog Night.

-Oh, and he wrote the theme music that is used on all the TV broadcasts of the Masters Golf Tournament.
+Oh, and he wrote the theme music that is used on all the TV broadcasts of the Masters Golf Tournament and is heard by millions worldwide every year.
 It's called "Augusta".
+And yes it does have beautiful lyrics too.

 From the golf course to the Nashville Songwriters Hall of Fame.
 That's Dave Loggins.